AnTr24/TheShadyBunch/1. Player Characters/Leia.md

 - Was walking on bare feet her whole life until [[Shannon]] made her booties.
 - Since her brief healer training with Priest [[Adrian]], she always give a prayer to the allies who have fallen.
 Sometimes silently.
 - Has a weird obsession with scimitars.
+- At the mountain castle of the [[Isolated Imprisonment]], met a priest that taught her the ways of Bahamut and medicinal training.

 ## Gallery